Who doesn’t want to have a great personality?

 Part of “Being Yourself” is to stop comparing yourself and your progress to other people.

-Comparing oneself with others either breeds inferiority/superiority complex or jealousy.
+Comparing oneself with others either breeds inferiority/superiority complex, jealousy, and insecurity.
 Both are harmful to personal growth and makes up a lousy personality.

 You are different.
 So is everyone else.
 Let go of the urge to compare everything thing to yourself.

 As soon as you deeply internalize this, you’ll experience utter freedom.